armin-reichert/pacman/README.md

 ```

 ### Ghosts
-The ghosts behave identically in some of their states:
+The ghosts behave identically in most of their states:

 ```java
 // common ghost behavior